pschmeddes/pschmeddes.github.io/HowTo_connect_Screens_across_modules_without_violating_the_layered_architecture_reference_rules_in_OutSystems_11.md

 By applying the steps above we created an architecture where web screens are referenced by other modules without side references in the UI layer

 ## Conclusion
 Using `ReactiveGetEntryUrl` can help you to avoid creating references to **End-user** modules.
-Even though links to screens are now considered a weak dependency End-user modules should not provide reusable services.
 This ensures that they are correctly isolated, allowing them to have different lifecycles — different versioning paces due to different sponsors or project teams.
 This isolation is critical since **End-user modules** are at the top of the hierarchy.
 A reference to such modules tends to bring along a huge set of indirect dependencies from lower layers.

 ## Points of attention